Health and Physical Education

 2 pedestrian safety training.

 3-6 physical education is focused on skill development and fitness through practice games.
 Units include fitness activities, aerobic games, chasing and fleeing, jump rope, basketball, dance, cooperatives, flying disc, football, hockey, soccer, softball, and volleyball.
 Skills are developed through practice and games.
 Learning develops through teamwork and cooperation.

 3 district swim program.
 Every 3rd grade student in the district will receive free swim instruction during the school day for several weeks.
 The district provides transportation to the Kennedy School and the student's teacher will communicate with parents and guardians about scheduling and packing a swim bag (Permission slip and swim bag information).
 Visit the Kennedy Swimming Pool webpage to learn about low-cost swimming lessons available on Saturdays and weekdays.

 7-8 physical education focuses on fitness, team, and individual activity.
-Units include basketball, cooperatives, dance, flying disc, football, golf, handball, hockey, jump rope racquets and paddles, soccer, softball, track and field, volleyball and world games.
-Emphasis is placed on the non-competitive activities, problem solving trust, cooperation, and teamwork.
+Units include basketball, cooperatives, dance, flying disc, football, golf, handball, hockey, jump rope, racquets and paddles, soccer, softball, track and field, volleyball, and world games.
+Emphasis is placed on non-competitive activities, problem-solving, trust, cooperation, and teamwork.

 K-8 Nutrition Education taught in partnership with UMass Extension Family Nutrition Program at all schools except the Brown and Kennedy.

 High School Curriculum